 Brooks Men’s Ghost 17 Neutral Running Shoe

-- Breathable mesh upper keeps feet dry and cool
+- Breathable air mesh upper keeps feet cool during extended runs

-- Designed for smooth transitions and natural foot motion
+- Designed for smooth, natural transitions and gait efficiency

-Cons:- Less suitable for trail or uneven terrain
+Cons:- Not suitable for trail or uneven terrain

 - Origin:Imported